flybywiresim/docs/docs/beginner-guide/descent.md

 From the chart we get TRANS ALT and BARO (=MDA) or RADIO (=DH).

-CAT 1 ILS uses MDA and is entered into the BARO field.
+- CAT 1 ILS uses MDA and is entered into the BARO field.

-CAT 2/3 ILS use DH which is put in the RADIO field.
-The BARO is based on barometric altitude whereas the RADIO is based on radio altitude (distance to ground).
+- CAT 2/3 ILS use DH which is put in the RADIO field.
+- BARO is based on barometric altitude whereas RADIO is based on radio altitude (distance to ground).

 ![Transistion alt on chart](../assets/beginner-guide/descent/EGKK_APPR_chart_1.png "Transistion alt on chart")<br/>
 ![ILS information on chart](../assets/beginner-guide/descent/EGKK_APPR_chart_2.png "ILS information on chart")<br/>
 *Copyright © 2021 Navigraph / Jeppesen*

-The A320neo is capable of a CAT IIIB ILS approach and has an approach category of "C"<br/>
+The A320neo is capable of a CAT IIIB ILS approach and has an approach category of "C" - see the red area on the chart.<br/>
 (see [Wikipedia Aircraft approach category](https://en.wikipedia.org/wiki/Aircraft_approach_category)

-In this chart for EGKK 26L ILS there is no DH for CAT IIIB defined - so we can enter "NO" into the RADIO field.
+In this chart for EGKK 26L ILS there is no DH for CAT IIIB defined - so we can enter "NO" or "NO DH" into the RADIO field.

 If we are using Microsoft Flight Simulator without any Online ATC services (VATSIM, IVAO, PilotEdge, ...), and using the MSFS build-in ATC, you usually can't request ATIS information for the destination airport at this point.
 MSFS ATC makes ATIS only available once close to the destination airport.

-If we are flying with Online ATC you can request ATIS via the MCDU-ATSU-ACO page or your network's client at this time.
+If we are flying with Online ATC you can request ATIS via the MCDU-ATSU-ACO page or your Online ATC network's client at this time.

 We can in any case request the METAR weather information for the destination airport via the same page.